codersclub/DRKB/database/sqlserver/drop_table/index.md

 calls.

 Below is a procedure listing that drops tables from any SQL Server database.
-After the listing I\'ll discuss particulars\...
+After the listing I\'ll discuss particulars...

 Parameter Descriptions